eric-sclafani/gram2vec/README.md

 ]
 >>> my_df = vectorizer.from_documents(documents)
 ```
 You can also enable or disable select feature extractors by using the `config` parameter, which takes a dictionary of feature names mapped to 1 or 0 (1 = ON, 0 = OFF).

-By default, `all features are activated` **EXCEPT** for `mixed_bigrams`, which adds 1200 dimensions and slows the processing speed down considerably.
-I recommend leaving it off.
+By default, `all features are activated`.
 Here's an example of what a configuration looks like:

 ```python
 config = {